v1k70rk4/HASS.Agent/README.md

 - **Desktop icon** (optional)
 - **Start automatically on login** (default: enabled, sets a registry Run key)
 - **Install system service** (optional)
+- **Clean install** (removes existing settings, API key, and log files — useful for a fresh start)

+The installer automatically configures a **Windows Firewall** rule (Private profile, TCP port 5115) for the Local HTTP API, so manual firewall setup is not needed.

-During upgrades the installer stops the running tray app, stops the system service if installed, replaces the files, reinstalls/starts the service, and restarts the tray app if it was running before the upgrade.
+During upgrades the installer stops the running tray app, stops the system service if installed, replaces the files, reinstalls/starts the service, and restarts the tray app.
+On uninstall the firewall rule is removed automatically.

 ---